HarmediaStudios/WordPress/wp-content/plugins/si-contact-form/readme.txt

 If you have additional questions visit [vCita Support Page](http://support.vcita.com)

 == Changelog ==

+= 4.0.18 =
+- (07 Dec 2013) - Bug fix: query into hidden field type was not working.
+- Bug fix: Standard field labels did not translate in email message.
+- Bug fix: Standard field labels changed on the Labels tab did not change in email message.
+- Bug fix: fixed HTML validation errors for datepicker css and for textarea.
+- Update German, French, and Turkish Languages.

+= 4.0.17 =
+- (17 Nov 2013) - Bug fix: calendar js conflict when two forms are on same page with date fields.
+- Bug fix: "Notice: Undefined index: subject" error if subject field is disabled.
+- added filter hook for modifying redirect URL.

 = 4.0.16 =
 - (25 Oct 2013) - Bug fix: some fields would not validate if value was zero.